rickthor7/Neon-Themed-LinkTree-Clone/README.md

 <!-- link ends here -->
 ```

-> Done, Now your Neon Themed Linktree clone is ready
+> Done, Now your Neon Themed Linktree clone is ready.
-> You can host the project to Github pages, Netlify or your provider of choice
+> You can host the project to Github pages, Netlify or your provider of choice.

 > Checkout Project on CodePen: https://codepen.io/vishnu_dileesh/pen/zYrEgXz